 - Can you walk me through your evaluation process?

-- If I take my jewelry to another certified buyer will they give me a similar offer?
+- If I take my jewelry to another certified buyer, will they give me a similar offer?

 A good diamond buyer will welcome your questions and answer them honestly and thoroughly.
-They’ll want to make sure you understand the evaluation process so you know exactly how they arrived at their offer.

-4. Not Researching the Diamond Buyer
+- Not Researching The Diamond Buyer

-5. Not Trusting Your Instincts
+- Not Trusting Your Instincts

 Read The Latest News From Samuelson's

 Hand Sanitizer and Fine Jewelry Chances are, you have hand sanitizer in your purse, pocket, or glove compartment — and with good reason!
 With the Covid-19 pandemic still hanging around, better safe than sorry.
 However, one thing most people haven’t…